 Antonia possessed both charm and beauty, she was a woman who feared the Lord and should be praised for all she has done!
 We rejoice in the knowledge that while Antonia is absent in the body, she is present with the Lord.

-To send flowers to Antonia's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Antonia (Watson) Bell, please visit our floral store.